unjs/website/content/learn/articles/2024-02-11-build-your-first-h3-app.md

 :read-more{to="https://h3.unjs.io/concepts/event-handlers#responses-types" title="Responses Types"}

-## Interact with the Database
+## Use POST Requests

 In our HTML page, we have two forms.
 One to add a book and one to remove a book.
 We need to add two new routes to handle them.
+This is interesting because we will need to handle the body of the request.

 ### Add a Book